-Windows 10 Mail app is now pinned to your Taskbar by default
+- Users need to access email very quickly, so the Windows 10 Mail app is now pinned to the Taskbar by default.

 The latest Windows 10 build brings a bevy of new features and improvements, as Microsoft is preparing for the release of the Creators Update OS.
 Build 15002 marks the beginning of a wave of changes, and this trend will likely continue until April, when the Redmond giant is expected to release the Creators Update.